carlocardella/vscode-auto-git-extension/README.md

 - **All features are disabled by default**; you must enable them in the settings

 ## Extension Settings
-- `vscode-autogit.enabled` (boolean): If true, the extension will automatically commit and sync changes.
+- `vscode-autoGit.enabled` (boolean): If true, the extension will automatically commit and sync changes.
 If false, no git operations will be performed even if the extension is active.
-- `vscode-autogit.syncInterval` (number): Interval in minutes for periodic pull/push to the remote repository.
+- `vscode-autoGit.syncInterval` (number): Interval in minutes for periodic pull/push to the remote repository.
 Default: 10
-- `vscode-autogit.syncOnStartup` (boolean): If true, perform a git pull/push sync when the extension is activated, even if no file has been saved yet.
+- `vscode-autoGit.syncOnStartup` (boolean): If true, perform a git pull/push sync when the extension is activated, even if no file has been saved yet.
 Default: true
-- `vscode-autogit.syncAfterCommit` (boolean): If true, perform a git pull/push sync immediately after each auto-commit.
+- `vscode-autoGit.syncAfterCommit` (boolean): If true, perform a git pull/push sync immediately after each auto-commit.
 Default: false

 ## Requirements
 - Git must be installed and available in your PATH